theinvertedform/umt.world/collections/_essays/2023-04-18-new-media-and-literature.md

 published: false
 ---

 Graphic design is as old as the written word.
-The first stone tablets were illustrated.
-When the first obelisks were unveiled in ancient Mesopotamia, their surfaces covered with the bird-like scratches of cuneiform, technological mediation marked the beginning of recorded history.
+When the first obelisks were unveiled in ancient Mesopotamia, their surfaces covered with the bird-like scratches of cuneiform, it was through technological mediation that man inscribed the beginning of history.

 !["Cave paintings are the origin of graphic design.
 They represent a "technology" in the sense that they are accomplished by means of a tool to join two separate things.
 Tablets are especially important in the history of art-as-technology, in my view, because they represent the invention of a new medium of art through the synthesis of two previously separate entities" [@meggs2012, 11].](/assets/images/blau.png)